-Another one of my challenges has been to find some new meatless dinner recipes that the whole family will enjoy, besides typical pasta.
+One of my challenges is to find some new meatless dinner recipes that the whole family will enjoy, besides your typical pasta.
 Don’t get me wrong, I love pasta, but I want to offer other meatless alternatives for the family.
 I’ve been trying to cut back on our meat intake to just a couple of days a week, and it’s been easy to find recipes that John and I like, but it’s been a bit harder to find recipes that the kids will enjoy as well.

 So how did these tacos go over with the family?
 The kids & hubby rated them a thumbs up!
 I rated them a thumbs up as well due to the taste factor, but also because I had dinner on the table in less than 20 minutes.
 These tacos are the perfect weeknight meal because everything can be made and assembled in less than 20 minutes, and chances are you have most of the ingredients on hand in your pantry.
 Double thumbs up to Paul!

 - 2 tablespoons extra-virgin olive oil

 - 15 ounce can of refried beans or a 17 ounce box - the Fig beans come in a 17oz box and I used the whole box – I also like and most often use Amy’s Organic Refried Beans.

 - 4 medium tomatoes, chopped – I used Italian plum tomatoes

 - pinch or two of sea or kosher salt

 - 1 package of whole grain corn tortillas or taco shells – Paul used hard taco shells in his recipe, so feel free to use hard taco shells

 - Monterey jack cheese